MarcelLVC/Facial_emotion_Recognition/README.md

-# Facial_emotion_Recognition
+# Facial-emotion-Recognition
 Using CNN model for training and FER-2013 datasets for training and testing.
-Using opencv for facial emotion recognition.
+Using opencv haarcascades for face detector.